SAT-Hadoop/SetupScripts/Packer-buildscripts/task-scheduler/vagrant/README.md

 - the hardrive size can be edited in ubuntu-packer.json
 - post_install.sh installs...
   * Installs rsyslog (8.9.0) configures it as a client that send its logs to a remote central rsyslog server
-  * All package dependencies and pre-reqs (in preseed.cfg) `build-essential ssh curl rsync git unzip wget vim python-software-properties software-properties-common python-pip`
+  * All package dependencies and pre-reqs (in preseed.cfg) `build-essential ssh curl rsync git unzip wget vim python-software-properties software-properties-common python-pip sysstat openjdk-7-jdk`
   * awscli via python-pip
   * Install Ganglia and configure it as a client system
   * [Installs Hadoop Automation application](https://github.com/saipramod/HadoopAutomation.git)